-Before you begin, measure the width of the teeth with the zipper closed.
+Measure the width of the teeth with the zipper closed.
 This will help determine the seam allowances.
-In the photos here, the teeth are about ¼-inch wide (fairly standard for fashion-style zippers), so the seam allowances used are ¾ inch.
+The teeth on our zipper are about ¼" wide (fairly standard for fashion-style zippers), so the seam allowances we used are ¾".

-Mark the position of the zipper on the wrong side of the project sections.
-Draw a mark ¾ inches from the top edge.
+Mark the position of the zipper on the wrong side of the fabrics where you want to add it.
+Draw a mark ¾" from the top edge.

-With the zipper placed along the edge of the project section (top of the zipper placed on the ¾-inch mark), mark the zipper stop.
-Now draw a line to mark the zipper stop on both project sections.
+With the zipper placed along the edge of the project section (the top of the zipper should be placed on the ¾" mark), mark the zipper stop on both project sections.

 3. Fuse the Interfacing

-Cut two strips of fusible interfacing 1-inch wide by the length of the zipper (top edge to zipper stop).
-Fuse the interfacing to the right side of both zipper seam allowances, making sure the bottom edge of the interfacing does not fall below the zipper stop line.
+Cut two strips of fusible interfacing 1" wide x the length of the zipper (top edge to zipper stop).
+Fuse the interfacing to the right side of both zipper seam allowances, making sure the bottom edge of the interfacing doesn't fall below the zipper stop line.
 This will provide support for these often heavier zippers.

 Pivot 90 degrees at the zipper stop line and continue sewing off the edge.
-Now clip into the seam allowance just to the stay-stitch line.
+Clip into the seam allowance, just to the staystitch line.

 5. Press the Seam

-Using the stay-stitch line as your guide, press the seam allowances to the right side of the project on both sections.
-With right sides together sew the seam below the zipper using the usual ⅝-inch seam allowance.
-Press the seam open.
+Using the staystitch line as your guide, press the seam allowances to the right side of the project on both sections.
+With right sides together, sew the seam below the zipper using the usual ⅝" seam allowance.
+Press the seam open .

 6. Pin It

-Working from the wrong side of the project, position the zipper (wrong side up) between the pressed zipper opening, lining up the top of the zipper teeth with the ¾-inch mark and the zipper stop with the bottom zipper line.
+Working from the wrong side of the project, position the zipper wrong side up between the pressed zipper opening, lining up the top of the zipper teeth with the ¾" mark and the zipper stop with the bottom zipper line.
 Pin securely in place.
-Turn the project to the right side and fold the bottom tabs under and pin them in place as well.
+Turn the project to the right side and fold the bottom tabs under, then pin in place.

-Now hand-baste the zipper in place close to the zipper teeth.
+Hand-baste the zipper in place, close to the zipper teeth.
 This is an important step, so make sure the stitching is very secure and runs the full length of the zipper.
-Remove all the pins.
-Press the zipper in place.
+Remove all the pins and press the zipper in place.

 7. Trim the Seam Allowance

-Working from the right side of the zipper/project, carefully trim away the excess and exposed seam allowances.
+Working from the right side of the zipper, carefully trim away the excess and exposed seam allowances.

 8. Stitch It

-With a zipper foot or any other presser foot, edge stitch the outer portion of the zipper on one side and then the other.
-Finally, stitch close to the zipper teeth one side and then the other.
+Use any pressing foot (a zipper foot is ideal if you have one), edge stitch the outer portion of the zipper on both sides.
+Then stitch close to the zipper teeth on both sides.
 Remove all basting stitches.